- Seminar: BLIND AND OFF-GRID ACOUSTIC ECHOES RETRIEVAL USING MULTICHANNEL ANNIHILATING FILTERS

 We successfully generalized an existing tensor technique [2,3] for identifying Wiener-Hammerstein systems to identifying the more challenging but more powerful parallel Wiener-Hammerstein systems.
 Tensor techniques, and in particular well-designed structured canonical polyadic decompositions, thus once again proved useful in the system identification community.
 The next step is to make the algorithm numerically stable and robust to noise.

-P. Dreesen, D. Westwick, J. Schoukens, and M. Ishteva.
+- P. Dreesen, D. T. Westwick, J. Schoukens, and M. Ishteva.
 Modeling parallel Wiener-Hammerstein systems using tensor decomposition of Volterra kernels.
-In 13th Int.
-Conf. on Latent Variable Analysis and Signal Separation, Grenoble, France, 2016.
+The 13th International Conference on Latent Variable Analysis and Signal Separation (LVA/ICA 2017), Grenoble, France, February 2017.
+Volume 10169 of the series Lecture Notes in Computer Science, pp. 16–25.